The al-Qaida

 formal assessments on specific national security issues, signed off by the

 Director of National Intelligence, John Negroponte.
-They express the consensus view of the 16
+They express the consensus view of the 16 US spy agencies, based on

 In an effort to undo the damage done